jerickjoe111/launch-school/JS210/course_topics.md

 ## Function expressions

-Function expression look a lot like function declarations, but:
-- they appear within the context of a larger expression or statement,
-- and the name is optional.
+Function expression look a lot like function declarations, but they appear within the context of a larger expression or statement, and the name is optional.

-A function _declaration_ actually declares a variable (the name of the function) and assigns a function object to it, but a function _expression_, on the other hand, does not declare a variable: it is up to us to assign the newly defined function object to a constant or variable if you are going to need to refer to it multiple times.
+Contrary to a function declaration, a function _expression_, does not declare a variable by itself: it depends on the user to assign the newly defined function object to a variable if there is the need.
 (It is an expression that evaluates to the function defined)

-It is a good practice to use `const` with function expressions, so you don't accidentally overwrite your functions by assigning new values.
+It is a good practice to use `const` with function expressions, so you don't accidentally overwrite your functions by assigning them to new values.

-A name is allowed in function declarations if the function needs to refer to itself: if it does include a name, the local function scope for that function will include a binding of that name to the function object (the function name becomes a local variable within the function) Most of the function expressions do not need names.
+While most of the function expressions do not need names, If the function expression does include a name, that name will become a local variable within a function assigned to the function itself, necessary for recursive functions that need to refer to themselves or for debugging purposes.

 Functions defined as expressions are not hoisted.
-These functions do not exist until the expression that defines them is actually evaluated: functions defined with expressions cannot be invoked before they are defined.
+These functions do not exist until the expression that defines them is actually evaluated: functions defined as expressions cannot be invoked before they are defined.

 ## Arrow functions

-We can define functions using a compact syntax: a `=>` to separate the function parameters from the function body.
-The `function` keyword is not used, and, since arrow functions are expressions instead of statements, there is no need for a function name.

-The general form of an arrow function is:

-1. A comma separated list of parameters in parentheses
-2. the arrow symbol: `=>`
-3. the body of the function in curly braces.
+We can define functions using a compact syntax without a name, formed by: a comma-separated list of parameters, an arrow `=>`, and the body of the function in curly braces.
+The arrow function syntax makes them ideal when you need to pass one function to another function (_callbacks_), which is a common thing to do with array methods like `map()`, `filter()`, and `reduce()`.

+This type of syntax also provides some syntactic sugar:

-If the body of the function is a single `return` statement, we can omit the `return` keyword, the semicolon that goes with it, and the curly braces, and write the body as the expression whose value is to return:
+If the arrow function has exactly one parameter, we can omit the parentheses around the parameter list (but with no parameter an empty list `()` must be included).
+We also can omit the `return` keywords, the semicolon and the curly braces in the function's body if the body of the function is a single `return` statement.

-If the arrow function has exactly one parameter, we can omit the parentheses around the parameter list:

-If the arrow function has no parameters, it must be written with an empty pair of parentheses:

 If the body of the arrow function is a single `return` statement but the expression to be returned is an object literal, then you have to put the object literal inside parentheses to avoid syntactic ambiguity.

-The arrow function syntax makes them ideal when you need to pass one function to another function (_callbacks_), which is a common thing to do with array methods like `map()`, `filter()`, and `reduce()`.

 ## Implicit return value of function invocations

-The `return` statement causes the function to stop executing and to return the value of its expression, if any, to the caller.
-If the `return` statement does not have an associated expression, the return value of the function is `undefined`.
-If a function does not contain a `return` statement, it simply executes each statement in the function body until it reaches the end, and returns the `undefined` value to the caller (this is called the implicit return value)
+The `return` statement causes the function to stop executing and to return the value of its expression, if any, back to the caller.
+If `return` has no expression associated with it, the return value of the function is `undefined`.
+If a function does not contain a `return` statement, it simply executes the code in its body until it reaches the end, and then it returns `undefined`.

+## Closures

+REVISE

 ## First-class functions